-Counseling is available at all three RCCD college locations and appointments can be made online through WebAdvisor.
-If you have questions about making an appointment or which classes to take, how to transfer to another college, vocational programs, etc., please contact your home college counseling department at one of the following numbers: Norco College: (951) 372-7101 receive a passing grade in order to be eligible to register now for the same course next term.
-The form is available online through Norco College's Admissions and Records webpage.
+Counseling is available at all three RCCD college locations and appointments can be made online through the Norco College website (norcocollege. edu/services/counseling).
+If you have questions about making an appointment or which classes to take, how to transfer to another college, vocational programs, etc., please contact your home college counseling department at one of the following numbers: Norco College: (951) 372-7101.